Thank you for reading our post, please rate this article at the end.

-One of the challenges of working your way into full-time RV living is how to sustain your RV life.
-See, unless you’ve enough savings, finding somewhere to eke a living is crucial if you plan to spend your life on the road.
+One of the challenges of transitioning to full-time RV living is how to sustain your RV life.
+See, unless you’ve enough savings, finding a way to make a living is crucial if you plan to spend your life on the road.

-Fortunately, there’re endless possibilities for earning income while living in an RV.
+Fortunately, there are endless possibilities for earning income while living in an RV.
 I’ve been a full-time camper, working remotely for the past six years, and I’ll share some of the options RVers should consider to earn a living while on the road.

 Full-Timing Conventional Jobs

-Many RVers I know are self-employed or can work from home, and travel a lot, so working from an RV or on the road to them is effortless.
+Many RVers I know are self-employed or can work from home, and travel a lot, so working from an RV or on the road is effortless for them.

-However, I’ve also met other RVers that work full-time jobs and live in an RV.
-Typically, the most popular category of RVers with this lifestyle are those in the oil or gas industry.
-I’m sure there’re others, but that’s what I’ve encountered.
+However, I’ve also met other RVers who work full-time jobs and live in an RV.
+Typically, the most popular category of RVers with this lifestyle is those in the oil or gas industry.
+I’m sure there are others, but that’s what I’ve encountered.
 Pipeline workers, such as welders, follow work from place to place.
 They may stay in an area for a few months and then move out when the project is done.

 I’ve also met travel nurses who take contracts in hospitals, then travel to warmer/cooler regions and take another contract.